Sitecore/Sitecore.Demo.Edge/Website/src/items/README.md

 * `InitItems.module.json` configures items which this template needs to push before deploying JSS items using `jss deploy`.
 * `EdgeWebsite.module.json` contains developer-owned configuration items
-  which are created by the JSS Styleguide sample.
+  which are created by the JSS website.
-* `EdgeWebsite-Content.module.json` contains content items which are created by the JSS Styleguide sample.
+* `EdgeWebsite-Content.module.json` contains content items which are created by the JSS website.
 It's a good practice to put content into a separate module, so it can be excluded from packaging and deployment.

 You may wish to reorganize these items as appropriate for your solution, and/or